New Maradona: Career comparisons

 Messi would lead Argentina to a victory over hosts Brazil 1–0 in the 2021 Copa América final.
 This gave Messi his first major international title and Argentina's first since 1993.
 The win also marked his nation's joint record 15th Copa América overall, in a tournament that Maradona had never won.
-Messi was directly involved in 9 out of the 12 goals scored by Argentina, scoring four and assisting five; he was named the player of the tournament for his performances, an honour he shared with Neymar.
-He also finished as the tournament's top scorer with four goals tied with Colombia's Luis Díaz, with the Golden Boot awarded to Messi as he had more assists.

-The 2022 FIFA World Cup saw Messi finally matching and arguably surpassing Maradona's achievement of winning the tournament after Argentina defeated France in the final in a 4–2 penalty shoot-out victory after a 3–3 draw in extra-time.
+The 2022 FIFA World Cup saw Messi finally matching Maradona's achievement of winning the tournament after Argentina defeated France in the final in a 4–2 penalty shoot-out victory after a 3–3 draw in extra-time.
+Not only had Messi scored in the final, which Maradona had never done, but had done so twice in that match.
 He would tie Maradona's records for World Cup appearances (21) and goals (8) during a 2–0 group stage match against Mexico, and would finish the tournament as Argentina's leader in both.
-Having scored seven goals in seven games, Messi became the first player to score in each World Cup knockout round since the last-16 round was introduced in 1986.
-He also received the Golden Ball for player of the tournament, becoming the first player to win the award twice.
 It also marked Messi's fifth World Cup tournament, surpassing Maradona's four.